talis00051/NMessenger/README.md

 In order to use your custom InputBar, override `func getInputBar()->InputBarView` in `NMessengerViewController`.

+### Integration With Your Chat Service

+The main purpose of chat messages is exchanging them over the network.
+The topics above only cover the message rendering aspect.
+However, it might be unclear how to acthaully push your messages to the network or how to render the received ones.
+Let's dive in...

 ### NMessenger

 NMessenger can be added to any view.